sanskratipatel/Python/README.md

 #  Python Practice Repository

 Welcome to the **Python Basics Practice Repository**!
-This repository contains a comprehensive collection of beginner-friendly Python programs covering fundamental topics such as:-
+This repository contains a comprehensive collection of beginner-friendly Python programs covering fundamental topics such as :-

 * 📋 **Lists**
 * 🔁 **Loops**